Non-asymptotic convergence bounds for modified tamed unadjusted Langevin algorithm in non-convex setting: Introduction

 While non-asymptotic theoretical guarantees of ULA and its tamed variants have been widely established in existing literature, such results have typically been obtained under at least one of the following assumptions: (a) -- global Lipschitz continuity on the gradient $h$; (b) -- strong convexity of the potential $U$.
 More precisely, we say that $h$ is \textit{globally Lipschitz continuous} if there exists a constant $L>0$ such that

 and that the continuously differentiable potential $U$ is \textit{strongly convex} if there exists a constant $m>0$ for which its gradient $h$ satisfies

 Under both assumptions of global Lipschitz continuity of the gradient $h$ and strong convexity of the potential $U$, various non-asymptotic theoretical bounds on the total variation distance and Wasserstein distance between the law of the algorithm and the sampling target distribution have been derived for ULA in \cite{dalalyan2017theoretical}, \cite{durmus2017nonasymptotic}, and \cite{durmus2019high}.
 In \cite{cheng2018sharp} and \cite{majka2020nonasymptotic}, the assumption of strong convexity is relaxed by only requiring the condition (\ref{intro:strong_convex}) to hold on a set where $|\theta-\theta'|$ is sufficiently large.
 Such a condition can be satisfied by non-convex $U$ and is comparable to the `convex at infinity' condition which we impose in our work, stated explicitly in Assumption \ref{assumption:3}.
 Under this relaxed condition, which the authors of \cite{majka2020nonasymptotic} term as `contractivity at infinity', non-asymptotic upper bounds on Wasserstein distances of orders 1 and 2 with respective orders of convergence $1/2$ and $1/4$ in the step size of the algorithm were obtained for ULA in \cite{majka2020nonasymptotic}.
 Similarly, a non-asymptotic upper bound on Wasserstein-1 distance with order of convergence $1/2$ in the step size was obtained for the stochastic gradient Langevin dynamics (SGLD) algorithm in \cite{chau2021stochastic}, where a stochastic gradient $H(\theta, X_n)$ dependent on a data sequence $(X_n)_{n\in\N}$ is used in the numerical scheme in place of the exact deterministic gradient $h$.
 This result was also derived under a non-convex setting, where the typical strong convexity condition was relaxed to a dissipativity condition which is equivalent to Remark \ref{remark:2.4} in our work.
 Non-asymptotic analyses of Langevin-based algorithms under such a dissipativity condition were also presented in \cite{raginsky2017non} and \cite{xu2018global}.
-However, the results in \cite{cheng2018sharp}, \cite{majka2020nonasymptotic}, \cite{chau2021stochastic}, \cite{raginsky2017non}, and \cite{xu2018global} do not directly apply to the case of super-linearly growing gradient, as they require the gradient to satisfy global Lipschitz continuity assumptions.\\
+In addition, there are convergence results that are established under certain functional inequalities, see, e.g., \cite{vempala2019rapid}, \cite{erdogdu2022convergence}, \cite{mousavi2023towards}, and references therein.
+More precisely, \cite{vempala2019rapid} provides a non-asymptotic convergence estimate in Kullback Leibler (KL) divergence under the condition that the target distribution satisfies a Log-Sobolev inequality. \cite{chewi2021analysis} extends the results in \cite{vempala2019rapid} to distributions satisfying a Poincar\'e inequality and provides convergence results for ULA in Chi-squared and R\'enyi divergence. \cite{mousavi2023towards} then further extends the results to handle the case of weak Poincar\'e inequalities.
+In addition, \cite{erdogdu2022convergence} provides theoretical guarantees in Chi-squared and R\'enyi divergence for the ULA algorithm to sample from target distributions with potentials satisfying a dissipativity condition, which can also be translated to convergence results in KL divergence, total variation, and Wasserstein-2 distance.
+However, the results in \cite{cheng2018sharp}, \cite{majka2020nonasymptotic}, \cite{chau2021stochastic}, \cite{raginsky2017non}, \cite{xu2018global}, \cite{vempala2019rapid}, \cite{chewi2021analysis}, \cite{erdogdu2022convergence}, and \cite{mousavi2023towards} do not directly apply to the case of super-linearly growing gradient, as they require the gradient to satisfy global Lipschitz (or H\"older) continuity assumptions.\\